Azure/azure-stream-analytics/BuildApplications/README.md

 Assume you've completed the steps for previous example, run following commands to create a new resource group:

-1. Replace `<subscription-id>` with your Azure subscription ID.
+1. Replace `$subscriptionId` with your Azure subscription ID.
 This process may take a few minutes to deploy the resources:

     ```powershell
-    $ .\CreateJob.ps1 -job ClickStream-RefJoin -eventsPerMinute 11 -subscriptionid $subscriptionId
+    .\CreateJob.ps1 -job ClickStream-RefJoin -eventsPerMinute 11 -subscriptionid $subscriptionId
     ```

 2. Once it's done, it opens your browser automatically and you can see a resource group named **ClickStream-RefJoin-rg-\*** in the Azure portal.

 3. The ASA job **ClickStream-RefJoin** uses the following query to join the clickstream with reference sql input.